ntrivedi01/test-1_MLOPs-B3/README.md

 This is a test repository on GitHub for academic purpose

 This is the first change I am making using GitHub UI

+This is the first time I am adding a line using notepad